mpsonntag/snippets/notes/projects/bc_poster_gallery/timetable.md

 ## Timetable Bernstein conference

+- [BCOS] as a very first thing create a scibo; this is important
+- [G-Node] copy all files (required images, example spreadsheets) to scibo
+- [G-Node] create all required spreadsheets

 - [BCOS] create conference entry on abstracts.g-node.org
 - [BCOS] abstract submission opening
     - open abstract submission on abstracts.g-node.org